-Bloodwoods are a group with rough, tessellated bark that is persistent but drops a few scaly flakes; E. ficifolia for example.
+Bloodwoods are a group with rough, tessellated bark that is persistent but drops a few scaly flakes; Corymbia ficifolia (syn.
+E. ficifolia) for example.
 The common name refers to veins of resin (kino) resembling congealed blood, but the timber is ranked as durable.
 According to an 1892 report in the Proceedings of the Linnean Society of New South Wales, aboriginals warmed the kino of the local bloodwood (E. gummifera) to spread on wounds.

 Gums, in the restricted sense, have thin smooth bark that peels off in strips, sometimes very long sheets, leaving variegated color patches where the new bark beneath is revealed.
 The word “gum” refers to the substance sold as kino, a dark resinous substance that contains tannin and is insoluble, as distinct from gums, which are water-soluble carbohydrates.
 Kino was used for treating dysentery, being lumped in the pharmocopoeia with other dark red resins, under Sanguis Draconis (dragon’s blood).